Warning: this story may be distressing to some readers.

 As if that wasn’t horrifying enough, it was also a crime.
 Chinese law prohibits abortions beyond six months.
 So even though Feng’s pregnancy was ‘illegal’, what the authorities did to her was also against the law.

 Feng’s sister took this photo (and another more graphic image which we have chosen not to publish but you can view it here if you wish to absorb the full horror of Feng’s situation), which has now gone viral around the world.

 The Washington Post reports that while previously Feng’s forced abortion would have received little public recognition, the limited access Chinese nationals have to social media has now finally allowed women like Feng to tell their stories.

 As of Thursday (June 14), comments on Feng’s abortion neared 1 million on the Twitter-like microblog site Sina Weibo.
-Many of the comments were calls to relax the restrictions on births that have been enforced for more than three decades.

 The government’s first reaction to the outcry over Feng was that the abortion was merely routine law enforcement.
 A statement posted Monday on the government website of Zhenping County in Shaanxi province stated that officials, “according to the law, carried out the termination of the out-of-policy second pregnancy of Feng Jianmei” on June 2.

 As the fury grew, a preliminary investigation was conducted, after which the government admitted Thursday that it was wrong.
 The late-term abortion was a “serious violation” of national policies, “damaged the image of family planning work and caused extremely harmful social impact,” said a statement by the Shaanxi Population and Family Planning Commission.